-The final touch on the River dress, version 2 – the belt and belt loops!
-Its nice to be able to cinch in this version, since the woven fabrics tend to be lighter and thinner than the thicker heavy weight knits of version 1.
+The final touch on the River dress, view B – the belt and belt loops!
+It’s nice to be able to cinch in this version since the woven fabrics tend to be lighter and thinner than the thicker heavy weight knits of view A.

 The pattern includes instructions for two belt loops, but you could always add more if you like.

-And though we will be talking about adding a belt and belt loops to the woven dress (V2) there is honestly nothing stopping you from adding a belt to a knit dress, or even to the woven or knit tops!
+And though we will be talking about adding a belt and belt loops to the woven dress (View B) there is honestly nothing stopping you from adding a belt to a knit dress, or even to woven or knit tops!
 Some of our testers added belts to their tops and they turned out so cute!!

 Fold your two belt loop pieces in half, with right sides together.
-Sew 1/4” form the raw edge.
+Sew 1/4” from the raw edge.